 Attendance: Attendance at Mass, and Wednesday night faith formation is an extremely important part of living and learning about the Catholic Faith and growing closer to Christ and His church.
 Regular attendance is necessary.
 If a confirmation candidate misses more than three classes in the given academic year, please contact Dan Johnson (218-829-1340) to arrange a plan for catching up.
 It is the candidate’s responsibility to seek out the make-up work needed.

 Faith in Action Hours: The purpose of service hours is to help foster in our young people a heart that desires to serve.
 Jesus said "Whatever you do to the least of my brothers you did unto me."
 As Christians we are called to serve those in need especially since we can count it as serving our Lord directly.
 The Diocese of Duluth requires five Faith in Action hours per year of high school, grades 9-11.
 At the beginning of the year each high school small group will decide on a service project to be done sometime during the school year.

 Retreats: A retreat provides the opportunity to set apart a time for God where we can take a break from the cares of the world for just a short time and let God act in our life.
 High School students are asked to make at least one retreat per high school year (total of three retreats).
 The retreat may be put on by staff from the Brainerd Lakes Catholic Churches or the Diocese of Duluth or another pastor/bishop approved facility and group.
-Due to Covid there will be some changes in this area, but we will keep everyone posted on what is happening with retreats.

 Those planning to receive the Sacrament of Confirmation in the upcoming year must attend a retreat specifically relating to the Sacrament of Confirmation put on by the Diocese of Duluth.
 The Confirmation Retreat is a mandatory retreat for a Confirmation student to attend, typically in 11th grade, in order to receive the sacrament of Confirmation.